 2019 \$ 17,450,415

 2020 14,232,332

 2021 10,768,667

 2022 7,104,450

 2023 3,711,154

 Thereafter 6,528,264

-\$ 59,795,283
+\$ 59,795,282

 The minimum lease payments above do not include common area and maintenance (CAM) charges, which are also required contractual obligations under the operating leases.
 They also include the minimum lease terms and not optional renewal periods.
 The CAM charges are not fixed and can fluctuate from year to year.
-Rent expense, including CAM charges, was \$20,223,056 and \$17,335,637 for the years ended December 31, 2018 and 2017, respectively, and is included as a component of occupancy expense or corporate costs, depending on the nature and use of the underlying asset, on the consolidated statements of operations.
+Rent expense, including CAM charges, was \$20,223,056 for the year ended December 31, 2018, and is included as a component of occupancy expense or corporate costs, depending on the nature and use of the underlying asset, on the consolidated statement of operations.

+Self-Insurance

-Self-insurance: The Company has a self-insurance medical and dental plan for its employees.
+The Company has a self-insurance medical and dental plan for its employees.
 Losses are limited through the use of stop-loss policies from reinsurers.
 Specific losses for claims are limited to \$100,000 annually per covered employee.
 The Company's aggregate annual loss limitation is based on a formula that considers, among other things, the total number of employees.
-The Company paid claims of \$6,949,397 and \$7,407,216 during the years ended December 31, 2018 and 2017, respectively.
-The Company accrued an estimate for claims incurred but not reported of \$414,764 and \$210,000 at December 31, 2018 and 2017, respectively.
+The Company paid claims of \$6,949,397 during the year ended December 31, 2018.
+The

+Company accrued an estimate for claims payable of \$414,764 at December 31, 2018.

-Note 9.
+Note 8.
 Related Party Transactions

 The Company's operating subsidiary has advisory services agreements with CI Capital Partners II, L.P.
 (CI), the Company's former private equity sponsor, and InTandem Capital Partners, LLC, an entity related to CI.
-Total advisory fees and related expenses were \$303,171 and \$2,702,438 for the years ended December 31, 2018 and 2017, respectively, and are included in corporate costs in the consolidated statements of operations.
-These fees are subordinated to PTN's debt service obligation disclosed in Note 6.
-Total accrued fees were \$170,296 and \$449,951 for the years ended December 31, 2018 and 2017, respectively, and are included in accounts payable and other accrued expenses on the consolidated balance sheets.
-These advisory agreements were terminated in conjunction with the restructuring event disclosed in Note 14.
+Total advisory fees and related expenses were \$303,171 for the year ended December 31, 2018, and are included in corporate costs in the consolidated statement of operations.
+These fees are subordinated to PTN's debt service obligation disclosed in Note 5.
+Total accrued fees were \$170,296 for the year ended December 31, 2018, and are included in accounts payable and other accrued expenses on the consolidated balance sheet.
+These advisory agreements were terminated in conjunction with the restructuring event disclosed in Note 13.